 All basic research requires a data analysis stage, which represents yet another field of expertise: data management and analysis.
 These are jobs that usually require a BS but not necessarily an advanced degree.

 A candidate vaccine that successfully makes it through the preclinical research and scale-up development is eligible to become an investigational vaccine.
-The FDA decides whether or not the data on the vaccine warrant a clinical trial.
+The FDA decides if the data on the vaccine warrant a clinical trial.

-The clinical trial area encompasses a number of different careers and jobs.
+The clinical trial area encompasses several different careers and jobs.
 The trials are usually run by medical doctors (MDs) and team leaders with PhDs; however, trials also involve many opportunities for people with BS or MS degrees.
-For example, clinical associates might work with the clinical sites to ensure that the correct protocols are followed; workers in regulatory positions make sure the trial is in compliance with government regulations; statisticians work on the trial data; and medical writers produce the documents that detail the trial for the doctors and patients, as well as many documents for the FDA.
+For example, clinical associates might work with the clinical sites to ensure that the correct protocols are followed; workers in regulatory positions make sure the trial follows government regulations; statisticians work on the trial data; and medical writers produce the documents that detail the trial for the doctors and patients, as well as many documents for the FDA.

 Meet the Scientists

 A vaccine scientist at Pfizer Animal Health, Paul Dominowski, PhD, has developed several vaccines that are used for immunizing cattle against various highly contagious viral and bacterial agents.
 Most recently, he developed a vaccine that contains antigens against five viruses, all of which can cause bovine respiratory disease (BRD).
 By creating a multi-agent vaccine, he has eliminated the need for separate vaccinations and is saving farmers and the cattle industry millions of dollars each year.
 Dominowski holds a BS in microbiology and public health, and an MS and a PhD in immunology.